casey/just/README.md

 [Janus](https://github.com/casey/janus) is a tool that collects and analyzes justfiles, and can determine if a new version of `just` breaks or changes the interpretation of existing justfiles.

 Before merging a particularly large or gruesome change, Janus should be run to make sure that nothing breaks.
-Don’t worry about running Janus yourself, Casey will happily run it for you on changes that need it.
+Don't worry about running Janus yourself, Casey will happily run it for you on changes that need it.

 ### Minimum Supported Rust Version